Venezuela calls Trump's warning of possible military action a 'crazy act'

 "No. I don't think so," McMaster said.
 "What's really required is for everyone to have one voice about the need to protect the rights and the safety of the Venezuelan people."

-Trump's comments came after a meeting at his New Jersey golf club with US Ambassador to the United Nations Nikki Haley and Secretary of State Rex Tillerson.

-One outspoken Democratic congressman denounced Trump's comments
+One outspoken Democratic congressman denounced Trump's comments.

 "Military force must be the last option, not the first.
 Provocative statements by @realDonaldTrump on North Korea and Venezuela are reckless," said Rep. Ted Lieu.